 Charles D. Shriver '52 Charlie died Jan.
 20, 2019.
-He came to us from mechanical engineering and left Princeton to take some courses.
+He came to us from Deerfield and majored at first in aeronautical engineering, but decided to switch to mechanical engineering and left Princeton to take some courses.
 He then returned and graduated with the Class of '53 but wanted to be counted with us.
 He joined Charter and was on the bicker committee.
 He roomed with Billy Blalock, Bob McLean, and Quincey Lumsden.